-If you decide to become an ultrasound technician in Nevada, you can start a career in the healthcare industry that is one of the most-popular in the entire state and nation.
-Employed at facilities ranging from physicians offices to hospitals, ultrasound technicians are versatile healthcare staff members who support advanced medical professionals by utilizing diagnostic imaging tools to carry out exams on patients.
+If you decide to become an ultrasound technician in Nevada, you can start a career in the healthcare industry that is one of the most-popular Healthcare jobs in Nevada are growing at record levels and ultrasound techs are seeing tremendous growth too.
 This popular entry-level position does not require extensive education (certification and training requirements can usually be completed in as little as a year), and may serve as a helpful initial step towards more advanced careers in the medical field.

 How to become an ultrasound tech in Nevada